TheKliko/klikos-modloader/readme.md

 <h3>Support</h3>

-Need help with your mods?
-Are you having issues with setting things up?
-Or are you receiving an error message and you don't know how to fix it?
+Are you having issues during setup?
+Have you encountered a bug?
+Do you need help with your mods?
+Or do you have another issue related to this program?
 We are happy to assist you, join our server and open a ticket or ask for help in on of the channels.

-<h3>Mod sharing</h3>

-Showcase your mods in our #mod-sharing channel.

 <h3>Feedback</h3>

 We are always open to feedback.
 If you have a suggestion, found a bug or just want to share your thoughts, please <a href='https://discord.gg/nEjUwdSP9P'>join the server</a> and let us know.

+<h3>Mod sharing</h3>

+Find more mods — or share your own — in our #mod-sharing channel.

-<h2>Goals & Inspiration</h2>
+<h2 id="goals-inspiration">Goals & Inspiration</h2>

 <table>
     <tr>